School Science Lessons

 It is normally used in conjunction with coatings and can be considered as a secondary corrosion control technique.

-The primary corrosion control method on any given structure is normally a coating system which can be between 50 and 99 % efficient, depending upon age, type, method of installation.
+The primary corrosion control method on any given structure is a coating, which can be between 50 and 99 % efficient, depending upon age and installation.

 A properly designed and maintained cathodic protection system will take up the remainder resulting in a 100 % efficient corrosion protection system.